-Oracle Database Cloud Service runs Enterprise and Standard Edition databases on Virtual Machine (VM) DB Systems and enables you to easily build, scale, and secure Oracle databases cost-effectively in the cloud.
-You create databases on virtual machines with block volumes and have a choice of compute shapes and storage capacity.
-The service provides built-in automation for common database lifecycle management tasks such as patching, backup/recovery, and enabling Oracle Data Guard, all of which can be performed using the Oracle Cloud Infrastructure console or REST APIs.
-It also supports a 'cloud-first' Oracle RAC implementation on virtual machines at the virtual cloud network layer.
+Oracle Base Database Service (formerly known as Oracle Database Cloud Service) consists of Enterprise Database Service and Standard Database Service running on virtual machine (VM) database systems.
+It enables you to easily and cost effectively build, scale, and secure Oracle Enterprise Edition and Standard Edition databases in Oracle Cloud Infrastructure (OCI).
+You create databases on virtual machines with a choice of compute shapes and block volume storage capacity.
+The service provides built-in automation for common database lifecycle management tasks, such as updating, backup/recovery, and enabling Oracle Data Guard—all of which can be performed using the OCI console or REST APIs.

-Once you've created an Oracle Cloud Infrastructure account, you must first create a virtual cloud network (VCN) prior to creating your first database.
+Once you've created an OCI account, you must first create a virtual cloud network (VCN) prior to creating your first database.
 A VCN is a virtual, private network that you set up in Oracle data centers.
 It closely resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.
-From there, you can create an Oracle database in a DB System using the console, REST APIs, CLI and SDKs.
+From there, you can create an Oracle database in a database system using the console, REST APIs, CLI and SDKs.

 The service supports Oracle's Universal Credit Model (UCM) with 'license included' and 'bring your own license' (BYOL) pricing.
 Pricing is flexible, with pay-as-you-go (PAYG) and Oracle Annual Universal Credit options available.
 Pricing depends on the selected database edition, database shape, number of OCPUs, and storage capacity you choose.
 Refer to pricing for virtual machines section for more details.
 Existing metered/non-metered tenancies will be billed under their existing plan until converted to a Universal Credit Model tenancy.